KVSlab/VaMPy/docs/postprocess.md

 Another feature of the `vampy-metrics` and `vampy-hemo` scripts is computation of time averaged quantities per cycle.
 This is controlled by the `--average-over-cycles` flag, which when supplied will output additional files that are averaged over each cycle in the format `[QUANTITY]_cycle_[#CYCLE].xdmf`.
 To demonstrate qualitative differences per cycle, we have simulated an open-source model of the [left atrium](https://en.wikipedia.org/wiki/Atrium_(heart)), particularly [Case 7]([here](https://zenodo.org/record/3764917#.YyHwsuxByDV)) from Roney et al.{cite}`roney2021constructing`
-The model is simulated with `Atrium.py` over five cycles, and is postprocessed with the following command:
+The model is simulated with `Atrium.py` over five cycles, and is post-processed with the following command:

 ``` console
 $ vampy-metrics --case src/vampy/simulation/results_atrium/atrium/data/[RUN_NUMBER]/Solutions --start-cycle 1 --dt 0.951 --average-over-cycles